 |Promotions||Free stock when you open an account.||Ongoing free investment management.|

 After reading this M1 Finance vs Robinhood review you’ll find out the answers to the following questions (and more):

 For both new and experienced investors there’s a lot to like about both platforms, learn if the M1 Finance app or Robinhood app is right for you (or both).

 How Does M1 Work?

-If you prefer a pre-made pie of investments, M1 Finance also offers pre-designed portfolio pies created for specific investment needs (like retirement).
+If you prefer a pre-made expert pie of investments, M1 Finance also offers pre-designed portfolio pies created for specific investment needs (like retirement).
 Or you can focus on specific options like, socially responsible investments or a pre-designed stock and bond portfolio.

 Pre-made expert pies include:

 - General Investing – perfect for well-balanced investments that match up with your risk level

 - Plan for Retirement